Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Posterior predictive checks

 \section{Posterior predictive checks}

 We discuss posterior predictive checks for both the pseudo-marginal Metropolis algorithm (PMM) and for Bayesian synthetic likelihoods (BSL).
-Performing posterior predictive checks when the likelihood is approximated using particle filters, as in the PMM algorithm, is not trivial.
+Performing posterior predictive checks when the likelihood is approximated using particle filters, as in the PMM algorithm, is less immediate.
 Denote with $y^*$ a simulated realization from the hypothesized data-generating model, that is $y^*\sim p(y^*|\theta)$ where $p(y|\theta)$ denotes the likelihood function and $y$ the observed data.
-The posterior predictive distribution $p(y^*|y)$, as defined by \citealp{gelman2014bayesian} chapter 6, is given by
+The posterior predictive distribution $p(y^*|y)$ (e.g. \citealp{gelman2013bayesian} chapter 6) is given by

 where $\pi(\theta|y)$ is the posterior of $\theta$.
 We would like to first simulate $\theta^*\sim \pi(\theta|y)$ (which may be obtained from the PMM output, after burnin), and next $y^*\sim p(y^*|\theta^*)$.
-This way we obtain a realization from $p(y^*|y)$.
-To compare the predicted distribution of $y^*$ with the observed data $y$, we choose summary statistics, say to compare $T(y)$ to the distribution of $T(y^*)$ (not to be confused with the summaries used in the synthetic likelihood approach, $s(y)$).
+To compare the predicted distribution of $y^*$ with the observed data $y$, we introduce some summary statistics $T(\cdot)$, and compare $T(y)$ to the distribution of $T(y^*)$ (not to be confused with the summaries used in the synthetic likelihood approach, $s(\cdot)$).

 Clearly, since $p(y|\theta)$ is unknown in closed form, it must be approximated, for example using algorithms 2-4 to return $\hat{p}(y|\theta)$.
 In our case, because of the dependence of data $y$ on unobservables $(X,\phi)$, and because of the multidimensional integral in (7) each likelihood term has an unknown distribution and we cannot sample a $y^*$ from $\hat{p}(y|\theta)$.
 A possibility, which we leave for the interested reader, is to sample for the generic subject $i$ an $X^*_i$ from the filtering distribution $p(X_i|y_i;\theta^*)$, where $\theta^*$ is a draw obtained via PMM, then form $y^*_{ij}=g(X^*_{ij},\varepsilon^*_{ij})$, with $\varepsilon_{ij}\sim N(0,{\sigma^*}^2_{ij})$ following the notation in model (6).
 Here $X^*_i$ is a trajectory that it is possible to obtain as a by-product of either algorithm 2 or 4, by sampling a single index $l'$ from the cloud of particles obtained at the last time point $t_{in_i}$ then follow the genealogy of $l'$ backwards up to time $t_0=0$.
 The sequence of ancestors of the particle $l'$ provides a single path from $p(X_i|y_i;\theta^*)$.